 That does not mean I don’t have other things I really need to do as well.
 Not in the slightest.

-It simply means I prioritize my to do list every day.
+It merely means I prioritize my to do list every day.
 There are always only a few things that I make sure I focus on before I tackle other things on my list.
 I often put at least one of my least favorite tasks in my must do list so that I can get those done.

 I end every day with a feeling of accomplishment by doing it this way.

-Small tasks.
 If you write down on your to do list – clean the basement – that may be overwhelming.
 Instead, break it up into smaller, more manageable tasks.
 For instance, you might turn clean the basement into 5 tasks:

 1 – clean up the basement shelves